coderarjob/meghaos-x86/README.md

 ## Design goals

-1. MeghaOS will be used mostly for education and research, so it should be possible to replace parts of the OS or to turn off / replace some its features.
+1. MeghaOS will be used mostly for education and research, so it will be possible to replace parts of the OS or to turn off / replace some its features.
 Such configurations can be set when the building the OS.
 2. Sophistication is fronded upon.
 A simpler solution is always preferred.
-3. Target is the x86 architecture, but can be ported easily to other architectures.
-To do this MeghaOS should not use or depend heavily on architecture specific features.
+3. Current target is the x86 architecture, but can be ported easily to other architectures.
+For this MeghaOS should not use or depend heavily on architecture specific features.

 ## Building MeghaOS